Parallel transport on matrix manifolds and Exponential Action: Introduction

 \subsection{Related literature and State-of-the-Art}

-Closed-form geodesics formulas for the generalized linear group are in \cite{VAV,MartinNeff,Barp2019}.
+Closed-form geodesics formulas for the general linear group are in \cite{VAV,MartinNeff,Barp2019}.
 In the original paper \cite{Edelman_1999}, Edelman et. al. gave an equation (equation 2.27) for parallel transport for the Stiefel manifold with the {\it canonical metric}.
 The differential equation is linear but even with exponential action, the cost is $O(n^3)$.
-They also mentioned that this formula is a special case for reductive spaces (in particular, compact groups) and also gave an $O(nd^2)$ algorithm for the Grassmann transport.
-As mentioned, reductivity overlaps, if not identical with our notion of transposability, but the latter notion is easy to formulate and leads quickly to explicit and computationally efficient formulas.
-We avoid the $O(n^3)$ cost by exploiting a special property of Stiefel and flag manifolds, including Grassmann manifolds.
+They also mentioned that this formula is a special case for reductive spaces and also gave an $O(nd^2)$ algorithm for the Grassmann transport.
+The paper referenced the thesis \cite{SmithThesis}, which gave a parallel transport formula for a quotient $\rG/\rH$ in its Proposition 2.12.
+The proof assumed a bi-invariant metric on $\rG$.
+When the metric is constructed from a deformation, (see \cref{theo:main,theo:hornatural}), which is essentially a quotient metric on a larger group $\trG$ with a bi-invariant metric, we can apply this result to compute the parallel transport.
+Exploiting a special property of Stiefel and flag manifolds to split the transported vector as noted previously, we avoid the $O(n^3)$ cost.

-In \cite{HuperFlor}, the authors give a formula for parallel transport for Stiefel manifolds in the Euclidean embedded metric ($\alpha=1$ in \cref{eq:stieftran0}).
+In \cite{HuperFlor}, the authors give a formula for parallel transport for Stiefel manifolds in the Euclidean embedded metric ($\alpha=1$ in \cref{eq:StiefelMetric}).
 The formula is in terms of a function $F$ satisfying a matrix ODE, depending on the equation of the curve, and requires vectorization.
 The geodesic is calculated with $O(n^3)$ cost for a given time.
-Other than that, we are not aware of progress in parallel transport for Stiefel manifolds.
-Numerically, in \cite{ladder,LoPenn,LoAyPenn}, the authors introduce numerical algorithms to solve transport problems, in particular the ladder schemes.
+Vector transport \cite[chapter 8]{AMS_book}, often used in Riemannian optimization, is another method to transport tangent vectors on manifolds.
+They are often less expensive computationally, although they are generally not isometries (but there are remedies \cite{SatoRiemannianCG} in Riemannian optimization).
+We are not aware of other progress in parallel transport for Stiefel manifolds.
+Numerically, in \cite{ladder,LoPenn,LoAyPenn}, the authors introduce numerical algorithms to solve transport problems, in particular, the ladder schemes.
 As closed-form formulas are not available most of the time, they are of great importance.